simondiazj/Cyclistic_Case_Study/README.md

 - **Introduce loyalty or rewards programs:** Incentivize frequent usage among casual riders to transition them into members.

 - **Use targeted marketing campaigns:** Focus on users with longer ride durations and frequent usage patterns, as they are more likely to convert into members.

+  ## 🟢Conclusion

+This analysis highlights clear behavioral differences between casual riders and members.

+Members tend to use the service more frequently and for commuting, while casual riders prefer longer, leisure-oriented trips.

+These insights provide a strong foundation for targeted marketing strategies aimed at increasing membership conversion.